gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

    building upon the work done in `SE-TUPLE_COMPARABLE_HASHABLE`, allowing for users to:

-   1. Iterate over the tuple.
+   a.
+Iterate over the tuple.
-   2. Get the count of the tuple in a programatic matter.
+   b.
+Get the count of the tuple in a programatic matter.
-   3. Use standard algorithms like map, reduce, and filter.
+   c.
+Use standard algorithms like map, reduce, and filter.
-   4. Apply the full set of Swift's algorithms to the type.
+   d.
+Apply the full set of Swift's algorithms to the type.

 ## Detailed design

-The main changes to the Swift language itself come in a few areas:
+The main changes to the Swift language itself occurs when parsing/printing homogenous tuples:

 * Homogenous Tuple Span Parsing.
 This is implemented by changing the tuple element grammar as follows: